maciejmikosik/quackery/main/doc/documentation.md

 It contains logic that tests functionality of an item, but it doesn't know what this item is.
 Item is provided by client programmer.
-Contract can be small, returning a single `Case`, or it can be bigger, returning `Suite` of tests.
+Contract can be small, returning a single `Story`, or it can be bigger, returning `Suite` of tests.

-Let's start with a simple contract that takes item of type `Object` and produces single `Case` that tests if this item is equal to itself.
+Let's start with a simple contract that takes item of type `Object` and produces single `Story` that tests if this item is equal to itself.

 ```
 import static java.lang.String.format;
-import static org.quackery.Case.newCase;
+import static org.quackery.Story.story;
 import static org.quackery.report.AssertException.assertTrue;

 import org.quackery.Contract;